Fayyazuddin

 Fayyazuddin, also spelled as Fayyaz Uddin (فياض الدين born 10 November 1930), is a Pakistani theoretical physicist, emeritus professor, specialising in theoretical physics and mathematical physics at Quaid-e-Azam University campus National Centre for Physics, Islamabad.
 He is a senior scientist at the National Center for Physics.
-Fayyaz is doing research in the fields of quantum mechanics, particle physics, and meson physics.
+Fayyaz conducts research in the fields of quantum mechanics, particle physics, and meson physics.
 He has published numerous physics papers accompanied by Riazuddin and has co-authored Quantum Mechanics by Fayyazuddin and Riazuddin published in 1990.

 Biography

 Fayyazuddin is the twin brother of physicist Riazuddin, and a student of Abdus Salam.